isomiki/website/app/posts/006-how-to-harden-ssh-with-alternative-port.md

 In reality I use more extreme rate limiting.
 If you ban yourself you can probably bypass it with some console or physical access to the machine.

 _**Sidenote:** on some systems this config wont't work because fail2ban can't find the auth logs.
-Research the `logpath` and `backend` options for the jail config._
+Research the `logpath` and `backend` options for the jail config and check auth logging settings in `/etc/ssh/sshd_config`._

-4. Restart fail2ban
+3. Restart fail2ban

 ```bash
 sudo systemctl restart fail2ban
 ```

-5. Verify status
+4. Verify status

 ```bash
 sudo fail2ban-client status sshd